-If you're the freeholder, leaseholder or occupier of a property which has a premises licence in accordance with the Licensing Act 2003, you may want to tell us of your interest in the property.
-We'll then tell you when we receive a licensing application for the property.
+If you're the freeholder, leaseholder or occupier of a property which has a premises licence, you may want to tell us of your interest in this.
+If you do, we'll then tell you when we receive a licensing application for the property.

-It's not a legal requirement for you to tell us about your interest in the property.
+You don't need to tell us about your interest in the property by law.